Medical Health Tests >> Pathology Test >> Acid Phosphatase Serum

 The male prostate gland contains about 100 times ore acid phosphatase serum than any other tissue in the human body.
 Whenever prostate cancer spreads to the other parts of the body, especially if the condition spreads to the bone, the acid phosphatase levels rise dramatically.
 Other tissues in the body such as the liver, kidney, red blood cells and platelets contain smaller amounts of acid phosphatase serum and some damage to any of them will trigger an increase in phosphatase levels.
 It is essential to remember that this test cannot be used as a screening test for prostate cancer because the serum acid phosphatase levels will rise only once the cancer has manifested.

-Reasons for Acid Phosphatase Serum Test
+Reasons Why a Acid Phosphatase Serum Test is Conducted

 Acid phosphatase tests are performed to identify the exact tissue that is emitting the higher levels of the serum.
 Acid phosphatase test are also conducted during investigations of rape because of the fact that the serum is very concentrated in semen.